arabcoders/ytptube/README.md

 }
 ```

-Note: the extra `proxy_set_header` directives are there to make WebSocket work.
+Note: the extra `proxy_set_header` directives are there to make web socket connection work.

 ### Caddy